Childwall Woods and Fields Butterfly Survey

-If you are a regular walker through the woods you will have noticed the Speckled Wood Butterflies basking in the spring sunlight, and most probably you will have encountered a Peacock or a Comma Butterfly on your walks down to the fields.
-They are prominent at this time of year.
+If you are a regular walker through the woods you will have noticed the Speckled Wood Butterflies basking in the sunlight, and most probably you will have encountered a Peacock or a Comma Butterfly on your walks down to the fields.
+They are regular visitors to our site.

 Once on the fields, in early April you can’t miss the male Orange Tip Butterflies with their flashy wings darting around looking for a female, who you may mistake for a small white as she does not display the orange tips like the male.
-Their presence is short-lived as they will disappear after the eggs have been laid and that has already happened.
+Their presence is short-lived as they will disappear after the eggs have been laid.

-This is an Orange Tip butterfly egg on a cuckooflower on the top field mid-April.
-It is in the exact centre of the photo to help you find it.
-The tiny yellow egg contains a tiny yellow caterpillar that will leave behind an empty white egg case.
+This is an Orange Tip butterfly egg on a cuckooflower on the top field on 9th May this year, slightly later than last year.
+The tiny yellow egg contains a tiny yellow caterpillar that will leave behind an empty white egg case when it hatches.

-Let us know if you see any of the caterpillars but please leave them on the cuckooflower as that is their main food source.
+Send us a photo if you see any of the caterpillars but please leave them on the cuckooflower as that is their main food source.

 A word about butterflies.